wpmetabox/docs/_docs/extensions/mb-frontend-submission.md

 do_action( 'rwmb_frontend_before_save_post', $object );
 ```

-The action accepts 1 parameter: the instance of the `MB_Frontend_Post` class, which handles the submission.
+The action accepts 1 parameter: the instance of the `\MBFS\Post` class, which handles the submission.
 It has the following public properties that you can use:

 - `$post_type`: The current post type
 - `$post_id`: The submitted post ID